sweetrdf/rdfInterface/EasyRdfReadme.md

 * Perform any set operation on two datasets.\
   EasyRdf provides no methods to perform graph union, difference or intersection.
   And implementing these operations using EasyRdf's API is quite troublesome (to be honest I'm to lazy to prepare a snippet).
-  In rdfInterface there are just `Dataset::add()`, `Dataset::delete()` and `Dataset::deleteExcept()` for in-place set operations and `Dataset::union()`, `Dataset::copyExcept()`, `Dataset::copy()` and `Dataset::xor()` for immutable set operations.
+  RdfInterface provides `Dataset::add()`, `Dataset::delete()` and `Dataset::deleteExcept()` for in-place set operations and `Dataset::union()`, `Dataset::copyExcept()`, `Dataset::copy()` and `Dataset::xor()` for immutable set operations.

 ## Fundamental EasyRdf limitations addressed by the rdfInterface

-* EasyRdf data model being limited to triples.\
+* EasyRdf data model is limited to triples.\
-  EasyRdf can only handle triples and its internal architecture makes it really difficult to adjust it in any way.
+  EasyRdf can only handle triples and its internal architecture makes it really difficult to change it.
-  There is no hope for quads, there is no hope for RDFstar.\
+  Leaving no hope for quads and no hope for the [RDF-star](https://w3c.github.io/rdf-star/).\
-  RdfInterface natively supports quads and can be easily extended to RDFstar (in fact simpleRdf and quickRdf can handle quads having quads as subjects and/or objects already just I'm not aware of any PHP RDF parser able to parse/serialize RDFstar).
+  RdfInterface natively supports quads and can be easily extended to RDF-star (in fact [simpleRdf](https://github.com/sweetrdf/simpleRdf/) and [quickRdf](https://github.com/sweetrdf/quickRdf) can already handle quads having quads as subjects and/or objects, just I'm not aware of any PHP RDF parser able to parse/serialize RDF-star).